Cippman/Unity-MemberInfoReference/README.md

 that are Fields or Properties supports Get and Set, Methods will be invoked anyway.
 * As for the [InterfaceReference](https://github.com/Cippman/Unity-InterfaceReference) this is intended to be used by inspector.
-If you need to use Reflection to access a specific member at runtime there are many of better solutions than this.
+If you need to use Reflection to access a specific member at runtime there are better solutions than this.
     * For example by already caching the target MemberInfo of interested type as variable at Start or as static

 So yes, this is more a small showoff of what Reflection and CustomEditors can do